Aandrewlin/greenspaces/README.md

 4. Little Portugal, at about 1.9%
 5. (Ironically) Oakwood Village, at about 2.5%

-**5-number summary for coverage**:
+### 5-number summary for coverage
 Min.: about 0.7%

 1st quartile: about 8%

 Median: about 16%

 3rd quartile: about 35%

 Max.: about 100%

 Standard deviation: about 21%